Reed-CompBio/protein-weaver/DataImportTutorial.md

 **How to get started with Neo4j and upload the FlyBase data**
-1. Create a directory in you $HOME name `neo4j`
+1. Create a directory in your $HOME named `neo4j`
- - Within "~/neo4j" directory create the following directories:
+ - Within `~/neo4j` directory create the following directories:
-    - "~/neo4j/data/" to allow storage of data between docker instances
+    - `~/neo4j/data/` to allow storage of data between docker instances
-    - "~/neo4j/logs/" to allow storage of logs between docker instances
+    - `~/neo4j/logs/` to allow storage of logs between docker instances
-    - "~/neo4j/import/" to import data
+    - `~/neo4j/import/` to import data
         - Load any FlyBase data by copying `interactome-flybase-collapsed-weighted.txt` into import directory
         - Import the GO terms using the following command: